-Richard is the NFU Livestock Board chairman and farms a mixed holding in Westerdale in the North York Moors National Park with moorland in a HLS agreement.
+Richard is the NFU Livestock Board chair and farms a mixed holding in Westerdale in the North York Moors National Park with moorland in a HLS agreement.

 The farm is stocked with mainly Easycare ewes and the cattle are kept under a business arrangement with a lowland farm to make best use of cereals and straw.

-He is vice-chairman of the “7 Hill Farmers Ltd” producer/marketing group, aiming to supply branded hill lamb into a premium market with large retailers.
+He is vice chair of the “7 Hill Farmers Ltd” producer/marketing group, aiming to supply branded hill lamb into a premium market with large retailers.

 David was born and raised on his family farm in the Cotswolds where he farms a beef suckler herd and cereals.

 David has developed an interest in breeding his own stock to suit his particular system where he out winters cows for 10 months of the year.
 Currently, he is working with AHDB as a strategic farm to improve profitability and efficiency.

 Farming in a high-risk area, he has experienced the devastating consequences of bTB.
 He has made it his mission to better understand all aspects of the disease and work towards its eradication.